AutoFlowResearch/SmartPeak/docs/guide/tutorials/Targeted_quantitation_with_HPLC_data.rst

 	* QUANTIFY_FEATURES
 	* STORE_FEATURES

-	The calibration curve can be inspected after all workflow steps had been run, to do so please click on view and then "Calibrators".
+	The calibration curve for each transition's quantitation method can be inspected after all workflow steps have been run, to do so please click on view and then "Calibrators".
 From the transition tab select Antranilicacid and Indole as ``transition_group`` to plot their concentration curves within the given concentration range as shown below: